pavankjadda/KafkaStream-CQRS-EventSourcing/README.md

 ## How to Run?
-1. Download and install Kafka either from [Confluent](https://docs.confluent.io/current/installation/installing_cp.html#zip-and-tar-archives) or follow instructions [from here](https://www.tutorialspoint.com/apache_kafka/apache_kafka_installation_steps.htm) first.
-I recommend [Confluent](https://docs.confluent.io/current/installation/installing_cp.html#zip-and-tar-archives) as it combines all the servers into one package with additional tools. start kafka with the following command
+1. Download Kafka from [Confluent](https://docs.confluent.io/current/installation/installing_cp.html#zip-and-tar-archives) and install it using the [quick start guide](https://docs.confluent.io/current/quickstart/ce-quickstart.html#ce-quickstart) or follow instructions [from here](https://www.tutorialspoint.com/apache_kafka/apache_kafka_installation_steps.htm) first.
+I recommend [Confluent](https://docs.confluent.io/current/quickstart/ce-quickstart.html#ce-quickstart) as it combines all the servers into one package with additional tools. start kafka with the following command
     ```
     <path-to-confluent>/bin/confluent start